How to propagate houseplants

 - Leave the glass/jar near a light source until roots develop

-- One the stem has roots, plant it in soil and you’re done
+- Once the stem has roots, plant it in soil and you’re done

 This works brilliantly for snake plants.
 Please note it can take several weeks for roots to develop.

-- Cut a piece of a leaf from your plant, just above the soil surface
+- Cut a leaf from your plant, just above the soil surface

-- Leave it somewhere dry for 48 hours, so the cut edge hardens
+- Leave your cutting/s somewhere safe to dry for 48 hours, so the cut edges harden

 How to propagate by division

 Division is when you tear your plant’s root ball into multiple pieces and repot each piece to become its own plant.
 Works for plants like peace lilies or most ferns.
 They need to be healthy, mature plants.